sesamesoftware/DeploymentGuide/guides/rjwarehouseconfig.md

 1. Database Connection Section
    1. Source Datasource
-      * The datasource you created for your Source.
+      1. The datasource you created for your Source.
    2. Target Datasource
-      * The datasource you created for your Target.
+      1. The datasource you created for your Target.
    3. Metadata Datasource
-      * Same as Target unless indicated otherwise.
+      1. Same as Target unless indicated otherwise.
 2. Click Save
 3. Close tab.

 These instructions are for an unrestricted run to download all discoverable objects in a datasource.
-For a limited ist of objects i.e., creating a Restricted job, please see the [Select Tables to Load](RJWarehouseConfigSelectTables.md) documentation.
+For a limited list of objects i.e., creating a Restricted job, please see the [Select Tables to Load](RJWarehouseConfigSelectTables.md) documentation.

-*Note this is for a full unrestricted download of all source data*

 ---